Stein's method and a quantitative Lindeberg CLT for the Fourier transforms of random vectors: Abstract

 \section{Abstract}

 We use a multivariate version of Stein's method to establish a quantitative Lindeberg CLT for the Fourier transforms of random $N$-vectors.
-We achieve this by deducing a specific integral representation for the Hessian matrix of a solution to the Stein equation with test function $e_t(x) = \exp\left(- i \sum_{k=1}^N t_k x_k\right)$, where $t,x \in \mathbb{R}^N$.
+We achieve this, conceptually mainly by constructing a natural approach structure on $N$-random vectors overlying the topology of weak convergence, and technically mainly by deducing a specific integral representation for the Hessian matrix of a solution to the Stein equation with test function $e_t(x) = \exp\left(- i \sum_{k=1}^N t_k x_k\right)$, where $t,x \in \mathbb{R}^N$.